 The Program Resolution permits the issuance of Subordinate Bonds, which would have a pledge of Petroleum Inspection Fees that is subordinate to the pledge made for the Senior Bonds yet senior to the pledge made for the Junior Subordinate Bonds.
-As of the date of the 2014 Annual Report, Senior Bonds and Junior Subordinate Bonds, but no Subordinate Bonds, have been issued.
+As of the date of the 2016 Annual Report, only Senior Bonds are currently outstanding.